Prairie remnant

 A prairie remnant commonly refers to grassland areas in the Western and Midwestern United States and Canada that remain to some extent undisturbed by European settlement.
-Prairie remnants range in levels of degradation but nearly all contain at least some semblance of the pre-Columbian local plant assemblage of a particular region.
+Prairie remnants range in levels of degradation, but nearly all contain at least some semblance of the pre-Columbian local plant assemblage of a particular region.
 Prairie remnants have become increasingly threatened due to the threats of agricultural, urban and suburban development, pollution, fire suppression, and the incursion of invasive species.

 Prairie remnants in restoration ecology

-Prairie remnants offer valuable varieties of rare species thus providing excellent opportunities for restoration ecology projects.
-Many restoration projects are simply recreations of prairie habitats, but restoring prairie remnants provides the preservation of more complete ecological structures that were naturally created after the end of the last ice age.
-Remnants can also serve as platforms for additional surrounding ecological restoration activities.
+Prairie remnants offer valuable varieties of rare species, thus providing excellent opportunities for restoration ecology projects.
+Many restoration projects are simply recreations of prairie habitats, but restoring prairie remnants preserves more complete ecological structures that were naturally created after the end of the last ice age.
+Remnants can also be platforms for additional surrounding ecological restoration activities.

 Tallgrass prairies in North America

 It has been estimated that 99% of tallgrass prairie habitats in North America have been destroyed mainly due to conversion to agriculture.
 Tallgrass prairies are generally composed of a mixture of native grasses, sedges, and forbs but are usually dominated by grasses.